 3. What would you say to people that are scared to come to their first yoga class and are worried it’s not their vibe/they’re not zen enough?

 Beginners also don’t often realise how different classes can be.
-So if you try a class and think it’s not for you, try not to be put off straight away!
+So if you try a class and think it’s not for you, don’t be put off straight away!
 A different class or teacher might suit you much better.
-Studios often do introductory offers where you can go as many times as you like, so it’s worth trying a range of classes.
+Studios often do introductory offers where you can go as many times as you like for a set period of time, so it’s worth trying a range of classes.
 If you can find somewhere that offers a beginners course that’s ideal, because it will be tailored to your needs and everyone else in class will be in the same boat as you.
-Or if you find an all levels class maybe try and arrive a little early on your first go so you can tell the teacher you’re new and they can give you some pointers on what to expect.
+Or, if you find an all levels class, maybe try and arrive a little early on your first go so you can tell the teacher you’re new and they can give you some pointers on what to expect.
 Lastly, consider that you wouldn’t expect to be able to do any other new skill, for example swimming or playing tennis, perfectly the first time you tried it.
-You’d expect to feel a bit unsure, maybe a little lost at points in the class.
+You’d expect to feel a bit unsure, and maybe a little lost at points in the class.
 That’s all simply part of it being new.
 And it’ll subside surprisingly quickly!

 4. Where would you be without yoga?
 How do you see it improve your client’s lives?